vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/Blueprints.md

 | 1.0.0          | 1.0.1               | Major, minor, and patch version detected - increment the patch version.    |
 | 1.0.0-alpha    | 2026-07-27-14-36-42 | Arbitrary version detected - generate a new version based on date-time.    |

-### Handling of Previously-Release Blueprint Versions
+### Handling of Previously-Released Blueprint Versions

 By default, {{ general.bta_short_name }} unreleases all released versions of the blueprint that are not the latest one.